kohler/peteramati/doc/runners.md

 2. There must be no symbolic links in the path.

-3. The jail directory, or one of its parent directories, must contain a `JAIL61` file, owned by root and writable only by root, that “enables” the jail directory (see below for how this works).
+3. The jail directory, or one of its parent directories, must contain a `pa-jail.conf` file, owned by root and writable only by root, that “enables” the jail directory (see below for how this works).

-4. The jail directory and all of its parent directories _must not_ contain a `JAIL61` file that is not owned by root, that is writable by a user other than root, or that “disables” the jail directory.
+4. The jail directory and all of its parent directories _must not_ contain a `pa-jail.conf` file that is not owned by root, that is writable by a user other than root, or that “disables” the jail directory.

-5. All of the directories above the “enabling” `JAIL61` file must be owned by root and writable only by root.
+5. All of the directories above the enabling `pa-jail.conf` file must be owned by root and writable only by root.

-A `JAIL61` file “enables” a jail directory by containing a line `enablejail` or `enablejail SUBDIR` (where `SUBDIR` matches the rest of the jail).
+A `pa-jail.conf` file “enables” a jail directory by containing a line `enablejail` or `enablejail SUBDIR` (where `SUBDIR` matches the rest of the jail).
 It “disables” a jail directory by containing a line `disablejail` or `disablejail SUBDIR`.